coldshrine/study-notes/books/effective-java.md

 Package and module names should be hierarchical, with components separated by periods.
 Alphabetic characters, rarely digits.

 Components should be short, meaningful abbreviations or acronyms.

+Class and interface names, including enum and annotation type names, should consist of one or more words, with the first letter of each word capitalised.
+Abbreviations should be avoided.
+If you use acronyms, capitalise just the first letter.
+Better to have `HttpUrl` than `HTTPURL`.

+Method and field names follow the same conventions as before, except that first letter should be lowercase.

+Constant fields should consist of one or more upper case words separated by the underscore character.

+Local variable names have similar conventions to member names, except that abbreviations are permitted.

+Type parameters consist of a single letter. `T` for arbitrary type `E` for element type, `K` and `V` for key and value types of a map, and `X` for exception.
+Return type is usually `R`.
+A sequence of arbitrary types can be `T`, `U`, `V` or `T1`, `T2`, `T3`.